graphql-compose/graphql-compose-mongoose/README.md

 ### Here is flow typed definition of this options:

-This is top level of customization options.
-Here you setup name and description for main type, remove fields or leave only desired fields from mongoose model.
+The top level of customization options.
+Here you setup name and description for the main type, remove fields or leave only desired fields.
 ```js
 export type typeConverterOpts = {
   name?: string,